kinde-starter-kits/kinde-react-native-starter-kit-0-7x/README.md

 Integrate with React Native SDK to guide how to use it

+## Register an account on Kinde

+To get started set up an account on [Kinde](https://app.kinde.com/register).

 ## Installing dependencies

 You will need Node, the React Native command line interface, a JDK, Android Studio (for Android) and Xcode (for iOS).